 LFSP offer two School Direct Secondary ITT routes – salaried and non-salaried.
 On the salaried route you are employed by your ‘home’ school and paid on the UQT Scale point 1.
 Trainees on the salaried route are expected to be able to potentially undertake a higher teaching commitment.
 The salaried route is generally best suited to those trainees that have broad experience within a school setting.
 On both routes a tuition-fee is payable; on the non-salaried route it is the responsibility of the trainee to pay the tuition-fee, but subject to eligibility they could access Student Finance if they so wished.

 All school placements are arranged and organised by LFSP, and you will spend time in at least 2 contrasting schools, as well as gaining additional post-16 experience if required.
 Whilst consideration is taken with regards to the location of your placement school/s in relation to your home address, trainees should anticipate that they could possibly have to travel up to 1 hour to reach their placement school.
 The average travel time to a placement school is approximately 20-30 minutes.
+Please note that due to the size and extent of our partnership, location indicates the geographical location around the specified school and is not a direct application to that school

 You’ll have the support of mentors in schools who will help you to develop your practice through observations, planning meetings, weekly tutorials, reports and in-depth lesson evaluations, all based around the ITT Core Content Framework.